CloudKlabauter/HotChocolateWorkshop/challenges/02-understanding-dataLoader/README.md

     public class Query
     {
-        [UseApplicationDbContext]
+        [UseDbContext(typeof(ApplicationDbContext))]
         public Task<List<Speaker>> GetSpeakers([ScopedService] ApplicationDbContext context) =>
             context.Speakers.ToListAsync();
     }
    ```

-   > By annotating `UseApplicationDbContext` we are essentially applying a Middleware to the field resolver pipeline.
+   > By annotating `UseDbContext` we are essentially applying a Middleware to the field resolver pipeline.
 We will have a more in-depth look into field middleware later on.

    > **Important**: Note, that we no longer are returning the `IQueryable` but are executing the `IQueryable` by using `ToListAsync`.
 We will explain why later in the middleware and filter session.